pluralsight/guides/in-review/devops/docker-s-beginner-guide/article.md

+This tutorial covers the basics of Docker, a container that wraps code in a complete filesystem that contains code, runtime, system tools, and system libraries.
+Docker containers ensure that code will function the same, regardless of the environment -- in essence, a code incubator.

-Docker is a hot product on the market right now, i think most of you heard of it, if not let me explain a little what it means.
+This tool is a hot product on the market right now.

-Docker allows you to package an application with all of its dependencies into a standardized unit for software development.
-That unit is called container.

-Docker it runs only above **Linux** but you can use it with **Mac OS** or **Windows** using **Kitematic**.
-Kitematic is a Docker tool that creates for you **VirtualBox Machines** in order to let you run Docker on them.
-Basically for development part is ok to run Docker on Mac/Windows but for production is desirable to run Docker only on Linux machines.

 Let me explain some terms used in Docker:

-- **dockerfile** - is a file that describes your steps in order to create a Docker image.
-Is like a recipe where you tell all ingredients and steps in order to obtain your dish.
+- **dockerfile** - a file that describes your steps in order to create a Docker image.
+It's like a recipe with all ingredients and steps necessary in making your dish.
-- **image** - images on Docker are like the snapshot of a virtual machine, but way more lightweight, they are the building-block of the containers.
+- **image** - the snapshot of a virtual machine, but way more lightweight.
+Images are the building-blocks of the containers.
-- **container** - From images you can create containers, this is the equivalent of creating a VM from a snapshot, but again, way more lightweight.
-Containers are the ones that run applications.
+- **container** - the equivalent of creating a VM from a snapshot, but again, way more lightweight.
+Containers run the applications themselves.

-These terms are the most used terms in Docker's world.
-I will cover only these terms for the beginner's guide.
+These terms are the most used terms in the Docker world, and they are the main terms that I will use in this tutorial.

-I will cover the creating and packaging of a **Java** application that runs on **Tomcat Server**.
+I will also cover the creation and packaging of a **Java** application that runs on [Tomcat Server](https://www.quora.com/What-is-the-function-of-Apache-Tomcat-and-how-do-I-use-it).

-**_

-### 0. Installation
+### 0. Kitematic Installation

-_**
+Docker only runs above _Linux_ but you can use it with _Mac OS_ or _Windows OS_ using **Kitematic**.
+Kitematic creates **VirtualBox Machines** that let you run Docker on them.

-You can install Kitematic for Mac OS and Windows from here [https://kitematic.com/](https://kitematic.com/) and for Linux you can type this command
+You can install Kitematic for Mac OS and Windows from here [https://kitematic.com/](https://kitematic.com/) and for Linux you can type this command:

 ```
 curl -sSL https://get.docker.com/ | sh
 ```

-_If you are using Mac or Windows i will suggest you to not use Kitematic interface in the beginning, it will be ok if you start to create and manipulate everything from command line in this way you will learn more._
+_If you are using Mac or Windows, I suggest that you not use the Kitematic interface early on.
+It will be better if you start creating and manipulating everything from the command line.
+In this way you will learn more._

-**_

-### 1. First Step
+### 1. Creating a Dockerfile
-_**

-You start by creating your Dockerfile that describes the steps in order to create the base image, here is an example (comments on each line that describes the code):
+You start by creating your Dockerfile that describes the steps in order to create the base image.
+Here is an example (comments on each line describe the code):

 ```

-# All Dockerfiles needs to start from a base linux image.
+# All Dockerfiles need to start from a base Linux image.
-# Docker has a hub (http://hub.docker.com) where you can see all images submitted by users and
+# Docker has a hub (http://hub.docker.com) where you can see all Images submitted by users and
-# you can submit your own images.
-Something like github for Docker images
+# where you can submit your own images.
+This is like a github for Docker images.
-# we will start from java:8-jre that is an ubuntu machine with java 8 installed on it
+# We will start from java:8-jre.
+This is an ubuntu machine with java 8 installed on it.
-# the keyword here is FROM
+# The keyword here is FROM.
 FROM java:8-jre

-# The KEYWORD ENV it let us specify some linux environment variables
+# The KEYWORD ENV it let us specify some Linux environment variables
-# Here we will set catalina_home (the home of the tomcat server)
+# Here we will set CATALINA_HOME (the home of the tomcat server)
 ENV CATALINA_HOME /usr/local/tomcat
 ENV PATH $CATALINA_HOME/bin:$PATH

-# One key command is RUN that let you run linux commands inside the image.
+# RUN lets you run Linux commands inside the image.
-# Here we navigate into /usr/local then download tomcat from the server
+# Here we will navigate into /usr/local then download tomcat from the server
-# then uncompress it and then rename it to /tomcat
+# then decompress it and rename it to /tomcat.
-# the final path to tomcat will be /usr/local/tomcat
+# The final path to tomcat will be /usr/local/tomcat.
 RUN
      cd /usr/local/ &&
      wget http://mirrors.m247.ro/apache/tomcat/tomcat-8/v8.0.32/bin/apache-tomcat-8.0.32.tar.gz &&